 TIP: Keep your eye on the fruit juices and continually stir.
 It becomes a jelly super quickly so if you leave in unattended it could thicken too much or even burn.

-Mix together the flour, brown sugar, cinnamon, and a pinch of salt.
+6. MIX TOGETHER the flour, brown sugar, cinnamon, and a pinch of salt.
 Rub in the butter until you get chunky crumbs.
 Place in the freezer covered until you are ready to use them.

 TIP: Don’t settle for a sandy texture!
 Keep working the crumble until the crumbs get large.

-Constructing and Baking Your Pie
+Constructing and Baking The Peach Mango Pie

 TIP: If your crust is looking a little too dark place a piece of tinfoil loosely on top of the pie.